erkanerol/erkanerol.github.io/content/post/how-kubectl-exec-works.md

 <br><br>
 ## Setup

-I cloned https://github.com/ecomm-integration-ballerina/kubernetes-cluster in order to create a k8s cluster in my Mac.
+I cloned https://github.com/ecomm-integration-ballerina/kubernetes-cluster in order to create a k8s cluster in my MacBook.
 I fixed IP addresses of the nodes in kubelet configurations since the default configuration didn't let me run `kubectl exec`.
 You can find the root cause [here](https://medium.com/@joatmon08/playing-with-kubeadm-in-vagrant-machines-part-2-bac431095706).

 * Any machine = my MacBook
 * IP of master node = 192.168.205.10